DCurrent/openbor/README.md

 agreed, and OpenBOR was born.
 Development on the engine was continued by the community, and still is to this day.

-## Available Platforms
+## Platforms
-OpenBOR has a very modular and portable design inherited from Beats of Rage.
-Ports to the following platforms are currently supported:
+OpenBOR has a very modular and portable design inherited from Beats of Rage - several ports have been made available.

+### Current
+These platforms are actively supported and may be compiled with the latest OpenBOR engine.

 * Android
 * Windows